-- All students are expected to be in a state of health such that they may participate in the academic program, including patient care, without posing a risk to themselves or to others.
-Students with a communicable disease may participate in experiential visits and rotations only as long as their continued involvement does not pose a health or safety hazard to themselves or others. - Students who acquire a communicable disease are required to seek medical opinion. - In addition to complying with other regulations, students with tuberculosis, hepatitis B, hepatitis C or HIV infection must provide documentation to Synergy Gateway Verified, from their primary care provider confirming the disclosed condition is being appropriately-managed.
+- 1. All students are expected to be in a state of health such that they may participate in the academic program, including patient care, without posing a risk to themselves or to others.
+Students with a communicable disease may participate in experiential placements as long as their continued involvement does not pose a health or safety hazard to themselves or others. - 2.
+Students who acquire a communicable disease are required to seek medical opinion. - 3.
+In addition to complying with other regulations, students with tuberculosis, hepatitis B, hepatitis C or HIV infection must provide documentation to Synergy Gateway Verified, from their primary care provider confirming the disclosed condition is being appropriately managed. - 4.
+Student Participation in Care of Patients with Communicable Diseases: - Students are required to participate in the care of all patients assigned to them, including patients with communicable diseases, to a level commensurate with their level of training.
+Such participation is necessary for the student's learning as well as for satisfactory completion of academic requirements. - 2.
+All students are expected to understand and adhere to infection control policies, including the principles of body substance precautions, when participating in the assessment and care of all patients, regardless of the patient's diagnosis. - 3.
+Students are responsible for conducting themselves in a manner which is consistent with the health and safety of themselves and others and shall be given appropriate training to do so.
+Students who fail to meet these responsibilities may, depending on the circumstances, face sanctions under the provisions of the Standards of Professional Practice Behaviour for All Health Professional Students. - 4.
+Students are required to comply with the immunization policies of the Faculty